-Maui is a relatively small island but it is also pretty sparsely populated, only the island centre of Kahului is actually built up to any extent.
+Maui is a relatively small island but it is also pretty sparsely populated, only the island center of Kahului is actually built up to any extent.
 This means getting anywhere on the island will involve a bit of a journey.
 We strongly advise anyone visiting the island to hire a car.
-It is by far and away the best way to get about and see the Island.
+It is by far and away the best way to get around and see the Island.
 Unfortunately, not everyone has the ability to hire a car.
 While this makes things a bit more challenging it is no reason to stay away from Maui.
 Here is our guide to Getting around Maui Without a car.

 Maui has a very simple layout and navigating the island is very simple. there are only a few major roads connecting the different areas if the Island so even the most basic map will easily guide you where you want to go.

 We know this is about getting around without a hire car but we just can’t stress enough how much having your own car on the island helps.
 As stated the island is very simple to navigate and driving conditions are very good.
 Island driving is very laid back and sedate, no one rushes anywhere.
 In fact, we personally find it all a little frustrating.
 So if you can at all hire a car we really suggest you should.